ibm-cloud-docs/billing-usage/notifications.md

 Lite accounts can't enable spending notifications because they can use only no-cost Lite services, so you never have any spending.
 After you upgrade to a Pay-As-You-Go or Subscription account, you can set spending thresholds.
 For more information, see [Account types](/docs/account?topic=account-accounts).
 {: note}

-To set up your notifications in the {{site.data.keyword.cloud}} Console:
+To set up your notifications in the {{site.data.keyword.cloud}} console:

 1. Go to **Manage** > **Billing and usage**, and select **Spending notifications**.
 2. Set the **Enable** option to on for the specific service area to enable email notifications.